 – one of James Bond’s lethal weapons of choice was a gold handgun which he would fire at enemies with gold bullets.
 This gold gun was manufactured by Charbonnel et Walker, one of the oldest goldsmiths in London.
 What a great combination of wealth preservation and security!

 – gold is often used in sports medals as gold is valued for having very high purity standards with respect to other metals such as silver or bronze.
-In terms of sports gold comes first, silver second and bronze third.
-In addition gold is often used to gild trophies in order for them to be more impressive and beautiful than silver or bronze.
+In terms of sports, gold comes first, silver second, and bronze third.
+In addition, gold is often used to gild trophies in order for them to be more impressive and beautiful than silver or bronze.

-– gold foil is used in aircraft instruments which measure electrical charge levels.
+– gold foil is used in aircraft instruments that measure electrical charge levels.
 By using gold foil instead of paper, the readings can be more accurate as gold heats up much less quickly than paper.

-– gold is used in electronics for things such as gold plated connectors and gold coated memory chips to prevent corrosion.
+– gold is used in electronics for things such as gold-plated connectors and gold-coated memory chips to prevent corrosion.

 8) Space Technology :

-– gold is used on space satellites to reflect the sun’s rays when orbiting the earth.
-This light can then be reflected back down onto the earth using solar panels which are tuned into a specific wavelength of gold.
+– gold is used on space satellites to reflect the sun’s rays when orbiting the Earth.
+This light can then be reflected back down onto the earth using solar panels, which are tuned into a specific wavelength of gold.

 10) Nuclear Technology :

-– gold is used for neutron absorption via a process known as ‘rhenium diboration’.
+– gold is used for neutron absorption via a process known as ‘rhenium diboration.’
 This involves attaching rhenium atoms to a gold nucleus.
-This process is used to carry out research on nuclear technology and has been developed since the 1950’s.
+This process is used to carry out research on nuclear technology and has been developed since the 1950s.

-– gold is used for touch screens as a conductor of electricity which makes it possible to use the device when wearing gloves in winter or at times when you need to type but do not want to have to use a keyboard.
+– gold is used for touch screens as a conductor of electricity, which makes it possible to use the device when wearing gloves in winter or at times when you need to type but do not want to have to use a keyboard.

 As we can see.
-Not only is gold good as a store of value for wealth preservation, it also has many practical and industrial uses.
+Not only is gold good as a store of value for wealth preservation, but it also has many practical and industrial uses.